What is in this leaflet

 Some medicines may interact with risperidone.
 These include:

-- sleeping tablets, tranquillisers, pain-killers or antihistamines which may make you drowsy
+- sleeping tablets, tranquillisers, strong pain-killers or antihistamines which may make you drowsy, certain antidepressants and alcohol

 - medicines to treat Parkinson's disease or a tremor